nixworks/public/news/2006/06/29/README.md

 ##### Governor of Alabama
 ### [ Former Governor of the U.S. state of Alabama Don Siegelman is convicted of bribery and conspiracy. ](/news/2006/06/29/former-governor-of-the-u-s-state-of-alabama-don-siegelman-is-convicted-of-bribery-and-conspiracy.md)
-_Context: Don Siegelman, Alabama, U.S. state, Governor of Alabama_
+_Context: Alabama, Don Siegelman, Governor of Alabama, U.S. state_

 ##### Dow Jones Industrial Average
 ### [ The Dow Jones Industrial Average closes up over 215 points as a result of the United States Federal Reserve saying that it would consider the overall economy, and direction of inflation, in setting the interest rate.
 The Federal Reserve raised interest rates for the 17th consecutive time to 5.25% due to ongoing concerns about inflation. ](/news/2006/06/29/the-dow-jones-industrial-average-closes-up-over-215-points-as-a-result-of-the-united-states-federal-reserve-saying-that-it-would-consider-t.md)